World War II casualties of the Soviet Union: Krivosheev's analysis

-In 1993, the Russian Ministry of Defense report authored by a group headed by General G. F. Krivosheev detailed military casualties.
+In 1993, a report by Russia's Ministry of Defense, authored by a group headed by G. F. Krivosheev, detailed military casualties.
 Their sources were Soviet reports from the field and other archive documents that were secret during the Soviet era, including a secret Soviet General Staff report from 1966 to 1968.
 Krivosheev's study puts Soviet military dead and missing at 8.7 million and is often cited by historians.
-Krivosheev maintained that the figure of 8.668 million is correct because it excludes called up reservists that were never inducted, men who were duplicated as conscripts because they were conscripted again into the Soviet army and Navy during the war as territories were being liberated and non-combat related causes.
-The statistic of 8.668 million military dead includes only the combat related deaths of the forces in the field units of the Army and Navy (Note: Krivosheev lists the detailed losses for each of the 54 Army fronts and Naval fleets (not including border and security troops).
+Krivosheev maintained that the figure of 8.668 million is correct because it excludes called up reservists that were never inducted, men who were duplicated as conscripts because they were conscripted again into the Soviet army and navy during the war as territories were being liberated and non-combat related causes.
+The statistic of 8.668 million military dead includes only the combat related deaths of the forces in the field units of the army and navy, (Note: Krivosheev lists the detailed losses for each of the 54 Army fronts and Naval fleets (not including border and security troops).
 Irrecoverable losses add down to (5,184,749 killed in action, 534,273 non-combat deaths and 4,452,346 POWs and missing).
 He also lists the following data separately 1,102,800 died of wounds in field hospitals and 1,836,500 POWs who returned to the Soviet Union were deducted from the missing.

 Not included with the 54 Army fronts and Naval fleets are the losses of 159,100 border and security troops and 267,000 died of illness in field hospitals.
 The figures for POW & missing do no include an estimated 500,000 reservists captured by the enemy after being conscripted but before being taken on strength.

 Included in the figures are 994,300 convicted by court martial and 212,400 deserters.

 These figures are 94,662 civilians in military service, which included women, communications and transport personnel.) and does not include civilian support forces in rear areas, conscripted reservists killed before being listed on active strength, militia units, and Soviet partisan dead, Krivosheev maintained that they should be included with civilian war losses.